Want to know more about Texas? Here are 25 Interesting Facts about Texas that you probably didn’t know before reading this!

 2. Texas is larger than any European country

-The US is a big country with 50 states plus other jurisdictions, and Texas is the second biggest state.
-If it was its own country, it would be ranked as the 39th largest country in the world!
+The US is a big country with 50 states plus other jurisdictions, and Texas is the second biggest state in the U.S. If it was its own country, it would be ranked as the 39th largest country in the world!